Generally, educators don’t expect teacher gifts.

 - Locking glass lunch containers are useful.

 - Flasks made to keep beverages cold.
+A water bottle or tumbler for scotch or a cocktail is good as well.

-Unique Inexpensive Gifts
+Unique Inexpensive Gifts For Teachers

 If you have a few kids at school, giving gifts to teachers and coaches can become an expensive exercise.